wagnergaluppo/CRheoLab/doc/pages/meshParameters.md

 \image html PtProj.png "Figure YY: Projection of Vector that connects the Face center of mass with the Face Points on the Direction of the Skewness Vector" width=550px

+Finnaly the Owner and Neighbour (for interior faces) cells skewness should be updated with the maximum of the value just calculated and the current cell value.
+This way, the cell skewness will be equal to the maximum skewness of the faces that comprise it.